mowglixx/docker-mc-server/README.md

 # docker-mc-server

-docker-compose practice with a Minecraft server
+Docker Compose practice with a Minecraft server